kepifanio/Naive-Bayesian-Classifier/README.md

-        This program functions as a "radar" by classifying flying objects as either a bird or an airplane given data pertaining to the object's velocity.
+        This program functions as a "radar" by classifying flying objects as either a bird or an airplane given data pertaining to the objects' velocity.
 Classifications are made via an implementation of a Naive Bayesian Classifier.